otomatikmuhendis/aclockworkengineer/_posts/2020-08-31-blazorbin.md

 When I saw [Blazor WebAssembly 3.2.0 Preview 1 release now available](https://devblogs.microsoft.com/aspnet/blazor-webassembly-3-2-0-preview-1-release-now-available) article on ASP.NET Blog, I decided to give it a try to work with Azure SignalR Service.

-BlazorBin is on Azure and can be accessed by [https://blazorbin.azurewebsites.net/](https://blazorbin.azurewebsites.net/).
-A new endpoint that goes to an Azure Function will be created when you visit the website like https://bbf.azurewebsites.net/gMYKUF3W84 When a request comes to the endpoint, it will be listed on the left-hand-side menu as the method name.
-You can see the details of that request by clicking the menu item.
+BlazorBin is on Azure and can be accessed by [blazorbin.azurewebsites.net/](https://blazorbin.azurewebsites.net/).
+A new endpoint (for example https://bbf.azurewebsites.net/gMYKUF3W84) that points to an Azure Function will be created when you visit the website.
+When a request comes to the endpoint, it will be listed on the left-hand-side menu as the method name.
+You can see the details of that request by clicking on the menu item.

 <!--more-->